prince29B/Hyderabad-metro-Dijkstra-algorithm/README.md

-#Metro Route Optimizer-Dijkstra-algorithm

-INTRODUCTION: This C++ code implements Dijkstra's algorithm to find the shortest path (minimum number of stations) in a metro system with 56 stations.
-It initializes a graph using an adjacency matrix, where each station is connected to its adjacent stations.
-The user selects a source station, and the algorithm calculates the shortest distance from this source station to all other stations using a priority queue.
-Finally, it prints the minimum number of stations required to reach every other station from the source.
+# Metro Route Optimizer

+## Overview

+Metro Route Optimizer is a C++ project designed to find the shortest path between metro stations using Dijkstra's algorithm.
+It helps users determine the minimum number of stations they need to travel through to reach their destination from a chosen source station.
+This project is ideal for those interested in algorithms, graph theory, and public transportation systems.

+## Features

+- **Shortest Path Calculation:** Uses Dijkstra's algorithm to calculate the shortest path between metro stations.
+- **User-Friendly Interface:** Simple command-line interface to input the source station and display results.
+- **Comprehensive Station List:** Supports a network of 56 metro stations with pre-defined connections.
+- **Efficient Pathfinding:** Utilizes a priority queue to ensure efficient and accurate pathfinding.

 COMPLEXITY: The time complexity of Dijkstras algorithm is O(V^2),where V is the number of vertices in the graph.The space complexity of Dijkstras algorithm is O(V)
+## Stations

+The project includes a predefined list of 56 metro stations:

  STATION CODES